 Intra-facility Transfers: Massachusetts law governs transfers within the same certified facility.
-Transfers are permitted to different living quarters or to a different room based on a change in the resident's needs, e.g., the resident requires, or no longer requires, specialized accommodations, care, services, technologies or staffing not customarily provided in connection with the resident's living quarters.35 The reason for an intra-facility transfer must be documented in the resident's clinical record by a physician.
+Transfers are permitted to different living quarters or to a different room based on a change in the resident's needs, e.g., the resident requires, or no longer requires, specialized accommodations, care, services, technologies or staffing not customarily provided in connection with the resident's living quarters.34 The reason for an intra-facility transfer must be documented in the resident's clinical record by a physician.
 A resident should not be transferred based on a change in the payment status, such as termination of Medicare coverage or establishing eligibility for MassHealth.
 A nursing home may not discriminate against a resident based on source of payment.
 However, upon termination of Medicare coverage, a resident might wish to move to a different bed with a lower daily rate.

-The resident must be notified of the proposed intra-facility transfer and the right to appeal to the facility's medical director.36 The state law does not contain any provisions regarding the content of the notice or the appeal process.
-However, prior to a change of room, the resident must be given advance notice in writing with a reason for the change, and 48 hours' advance notice must be given for a change of roommate, except in an emergency.37
+The resident must be notified of the proposed intra-facility transfer and the right to appeal to the facility's medical director.35 The state law does not contain any provisions regarding the content of the notice or the appeal process.
+However, prior to a change of room, the resident must be given advance notice in writing with a reason for the change, and 48 hours' advance notice must be given for a change of roommate, except in an emergency.36 must be held during this bed hold period.37 Private pay residents may pay to hold their beds during such leaves.
+If a medical leave exceeds the bed hold period, the facility must admit the resident to the first available bed in a semi-private room.38 The bed hold period is currently 20 days but subject to change on a yearly basis.

 Bed Hold: Under Massachusetts law, a nursing home resident has the right to return to their bed following a medical or non-medical leave of absence, and the nursing home must notify the resident of this right.
-The bed of a MassHealth recipient must be held during this bed hold period.38 Private pay residents may pay to hold their beds during such leaves.
-If a medical leave exceeds the bed hold period, the facility must admit the resident to the first available bed in a semi-private room.39
+The bed of a MassHealth recipient

-Readmission After Hospitalization: The failure of a nursing home to readmit a resident following a hospitalization is a discharge, which requires notice and appeal rights.40 The resident has a right to file an appeal, even if a nursing home has failed to give the required notice.
+Readmission After Hospitalization: A nursing home resident has the right to be readmitted to the resident's nursing home following a hospitalization.
+The failure of a nursing home to readmit a resident following a hospitalization is a discharge, which requires notice and appeal rights.39 The resident has a right to file an appeal, even if a nursing home has failed to give the required notice.